divjyot-puri/100-Python-Projects/README.md

-**🎯 100 Days of Python Projects**

-Welcome to my wild ride through legendary 100 Projects: Python Bootcamp!
+**🎯Python Projects**

-This repo is my playground, my workshop, and my personal growth tracker—all rolled into one.
+Welcome to my playground, my workshop, and my personal growth tracker—all rolled into one.
 Every project here is a step forward in turning logic into magic and code into creation.

 **🎮 What’s Inside?**